Breaux Bridge, Louisiana

-Breaux Bridge (/ˈbroʊˈbrɪdʒ/; Pont-Breaux; Pont-(de)-Breaux [pɔ̃ndbʁo]) is a small city in St. Martin Parish, Louisiana, United States.
-The population is 8,139 as of the 2010 census, up from 7,281 in 2000.
-It is part of the Lafayette Metropolitan Statistical Area.
+Breaux Bridge (/ˈbroʊˈbrɪdʒ/; Pont-Breaux; Pont-(de)-Breaux [pɔ̃ndbʁo]) is a city in St. Martin Parish, Louisiana, United States.
+The population was 7,513 in 2020.
+It is part of the Lafayette metropolitan statistical area.

-Originally dubbed "La Capitale Mondiale de l’Écrevisse," Breaux Bridge was officially designated the Crawfish Capital of the World by former Speaker of the Louisiana House of Representatives Bob Angelle.
-Breaux Bridge hosts an annual Crawfish Festival, and is regionally noted for listing nicknames in its telephone directory.
+Originally dubbed La Capitale Mondiale de l’Écrevisse, by its French-speaking residents, Breaux Bridge was officially designated the "Crawfish Capital of the World" by Bob Angelle, then serving as Speaker of the Louisiana House of Representatives.

+Breaux Bridge hosts an annual Crawfish Festival.
+It is regionally noted for its practice of listing people by nicknames in the town's telephone directory.

 History

+Firmin Breaux was a pioneer from Acadia, who settled here after expulsion by the British in what is now eastern Canada.
+He is known to have arrived in the area during early 1765 (after the British defeat of the French in 1763).
+By 1774, his branding iron was registered.
+By 1786 he was one of the largest property owners in the Bayou Têche country.